nickolashkraus/auth0-acul/docs/acul.md

 auth0 acul screen add <screen-name>
 ```

+**NOTE**: Only a subset of all available screen have been implemented.

 ### Launch the Universal Login (UL) Context Inspector

 The Auth0 Universal Login (UL) Context Inspector is a developer tool designed